Hanieh-Sadeghi/Todo-App-Express/README.md

 - Mark a task as completed
 - Delete a task
 -

-## Getting Started

-### Prerequisites

-Make sure you have the following installed:

-- Web browser

 ### Installation

-1. Clone the repository:
-git clone
   <li>
         <p>Clone the repository:</p>
         <pre><code>https://github.com/Hanieh-Sadeghi/ToDo-AppJavaScript-And-Local-Storage-
 </code></pre>
     </li>
-3. Open `index.html` in your web browser.

 ## Usage

 1. Type a task in the input field.